takishim/mikeneko65/README.md

 - [JSON file for VIA/Remap/Vial](./mikeneko65_via.json))
 - [JOSN file for KeyboardLayoutEditor](./mikeneko65_kle.json))

 You can download firmware and JSON files by right-clicking on the link and selecting "Save link as".
+These firmwares are built with QMK 0.17.9.

 ## Community